 Lastly, this advice is intended for people who are in a healthy and supportive relationship.
 This means mutual respect, a general feeling of stability, and shared happiness.
 These tips are not intended to make women feel like they ought to tiptoe around a potentially unhealthy or unsuitable partner.
 If this sounds like you, then maybe it's your relationship that is the problem, not you or your PMDD.

-Lesson 1: Your Partner Faces Their Own Problems Too
+Lesson 1: Your Partner Has Their Own Problems, Too

 When you're drowning in your own anxiety and fluctuating moods, it's easy to forget that your partner may be experiencing their own inner turmoil.